swetamittal/Gaussian-Filters/README.md

 # TYPES

-There are two types of butterworth filters namely low pass gaussian filter and hugh pass gaussian filter.
+There are two types of gauusian filters namely low pass gaussian filter and hugh pass gaussian filter.